wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** Captain Dan Lothario promised to pick me up and take me for a ride.
 I think he's dumped me...
 I feel like such a fool.

-**Suey:** Oh, err, I think I saw him taking off in his Space Jag with that octopus woman.
+**Suey:** Oh, erm, I think I saw him taking off in his Space Jag with that octopus thing.
 You're better off without him.
 Why don't you come back with us?

 **Layabout** What?
 Really?

 **Suey** Well yeah.
 I've never had a sister before, and now I have, well, that's great innit?.
-Come on, you need to meet Calamity, she's a bit of an acquired taste like but, you know, that's families for ya!
+Come on, you need to meet Calam', she's a bit of an acquired taste like, but, you know, that's families for ya!

 **Layabout:** Great! _all except Bearass exit_

 **Bearass:** _to the audience_ well ladies and gentlemen, back to the tour.
 Now this cavern is particularly interesting due to the unusual calcium deposits which you can just make out on the ceiling.
 If I shine my torch up there _the lights go out_ Oh dear...
-I think the batteries have gone. _curtains close_
+I think the batteries have gone.

+_curtains close_

 ## Act 2 Scene 5

-_Suey, Layabout, OWBB and Courtney enter Suey and Calamity's front room_
+[Suey and Calamity's front room]

+_Suey and Layabout walk on_

 **Suey:** So this is it, nothing special but, you know, we call it home.
 D'ya fancy a Coke?

 **Layabout:** I LOVE Coke

 **Suey:** Really???
-I LOVE Coke.
-How about some "Dippers Fried Chicken"?
+I LOVE Coke. _He passes her a can of Coke_ How about some "Dippers Fried Chicken"?

 **Layabout:** I LOVE fried chicken!

 **Suey:** I LOVE fried chicken!
 What about a curly wurly?

-**Layabout:** Whats a curly wurly? _Suey gives her a Curly Wurly, she tries it_ I LOVE curly wurly?
+**Layabout:** Whats a curly wurly? _Suey gives her a Curly Wurly, she looks at it suspiciously, then she tries it_ I LOVE curly wurly?

 **Suey:** Oh this is great, we've got so much in common as well as all the Jedi stuff of course.
-Just a minute _shouts offstage towards "Calamity"_ Calam, you're never gonna believe it...
+Just a minute _shouts offstage towards "Calamity"_ Calam', you're never gonna believe it...
 I've been into space.
 I've met a pink octopus.
 I've trained as a Jedi warrior, we've defeated an army of Dames, and saved the galaxy.
 Oh, and I've got a sister.

 **Calamity:** Suey, is that you?
 What time do you call this.
 Did you take the trash out.
 Have you fed the cats?
 Did you get my blue eyeshadow?

-_Suey looks despairingly at the audience, while everyone else looks sympathetically at Suey.
+_Suey looks despairingly at the audience.
 Lights down, curtains close_